golanlevin/60-120/2025/assignments/creative_code/readme.md

 ### *(45 minutes; Due Tuesday 2/04)*

-In this exercise, you will look at some art, and make a brief post about one that caught your eye.
-So, below are some collections of generative artworks.
+In this exercise, you'll look at some artworks, and make a brief post about one that caught your eye.
+So: below are some online collections of generative artworks.
 In most cases, each page presents variations produced by a single piece of software-art. *Now:*

 * **Browse** these pages and **select** a project you like (or which appeals to you more than the others).
 * **Create** a post in the Discord channel `#2-3-looking-outwards`.
 In your post,
 * **state** the project's title and artist;
 * **provide** a link to the project's URL;
-* **write** a sentence about what you found interesting about it; and
+* **write** a sentence or two about what you found interesting about it; and
 * **include** an image or screenshot of the artwork.

 Note: many of these artworks are dynamic and/or interactive, and some allow you to generate new results beyond the ones already generated.
 For projects on the [fxhash.xyz](https://www.fxhash.xyz/) website, look for the following buttons, which (if present) will allow you to experience some projects in real-time: